“Every man has two countries; his own and France.”John F. Kennedy

 - Terrorist groups: Islamic Revolutionary Guard Corps/Qods Force; Islamic State of Iraq and ash-Sham; al-Qa’ida

-- Liberty, Equality, and Fraternity is the national motto of France.
+- Liberty, Equality, and Fraternity are the national motto of France.

 - France’s formal name is La République Française (French Republic)